 Also, some of OTR’s one-to-one services have a waiting list, meaning that you may not be able to come for direct support straight away.
 We’re always trying to find ways to get our waiting lists down and provide the quickest info and support we can.
-If you’re waiting for a service from OTR, you’re very welcome to come along to our Hubs, or access drop-in projects such as Resilience Lab or Inspiration Works, in the meantime.
+If you’re waiting for a service from OTR, you’re very welcome to come along to our Hubs, or access drop-in projects such as Resilience Lab in the meantime.

 Immediate / crisis support

 If you feel like you, or someone you know, are in immediate danger, please call 111 for advice.

 If you’re feeling like you need immediate support on a one-to-one basis, we can recommend these services:

 - The Samaritans – whatever you’re going through, you can call Samaritans free any time, from any phone on 116 123

 - Papyrus – a national charity for the prevention of young suicide